Exabyte-io/icet/doc/userguide/source/advanced/parallel_monte_carlo.rst

 Parallel Monte Carlo simulations
 ================================

-Monte Carlo simulations are in general pleasingly parallel in the sense that no communication is needed between two runs with different sets of parameters.
+Monte Carlo simulations are in general `pleasingly parallel
+<https://en.wikipedia.org/wiki/Embarrassingly_parallel>`_ in the sense that no
+communication is needed between two runs with different sets of parameters.
 In :ref:`mchammer <moduleref_mchammer>`, this can be conveniently exploited with the `multiprocessing package
 <https://docs.python.org/3/library/multiprocessing.html>`_, which is included
-in Python's standard library.
+in the Python standard library.
 A run script requires very little modification to be parallelized.
 Here, the :ref:`Monte Carlo simulation in the basic tutorial <tutorial_monte_carlo_simulations>` is reproduced.
 The initialization is identic: